Maharana Pratap Singh Biography- 1572- 1597

 Let’s start with the meaning of Maharana,

-Therefore, the History of India remains incomplete without reading History of Rajasthan.
-Above all, Mewar was a Historical state where the rule of Sisodia dynasty was there since the medieval period of History.
+Therefore, the History of India remains incomplete without reading the History of Rajasthan.
+Mewar was a historical state ruled by the Sisodia dynasty during the medieval period.

 Sisodiya Dynasty

-Most noteworthy, the Origin of the Sisodia dynasty in Rajasthan was assumed as dynasty from Prabhu Shri Ram in Ramayana.
-Mewar state was famous from during the reign of Maharana Kumbha, Maharana Ratan Singh, Maharana Pratap.
+Most noteworthy, the origin of the Sisodia dynasty in Rajasthan was assumed as dynasty from Prabhu Shri Ram in Ramayana.
+The State of Mewar was famous during the reign of Maharana Kumbha, Maharana Ratan Singh, Maharana Pratap.
 Maharana Pratap Singh was a very popular and famous freedom fighter in the History of India.

 As expected, Pratap was very valiant from his childhood.
 His stepmother always tried to keep Pratap away from the throne.

-Pratap was very humble, brave, and his clean character made him very favourite among people.
-Because of his popularity, envious peoples always tried to kill him.
+Pratap was very humble, brave, and his clean character made him very popular among people.
+Because of his popularity, envious people always tried to kill him.

-There were also traitors inside in his family.
+There were also traitors inside his family.
 They always tried to remain anonymous.
 Pratap had so much faith in his family.
-One of his brother Shakti Singh was also envious, and he had never matched up with Pratap.
+The name of his brother was Shakti Singh.
+Shakti Singh was always jealous of the skills, prowess, and courage of Pratap.

 The first battle of Pratap